yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 In this scenario, [import data status](#import-data-status) command reports an incorrect number of imported rows, because it doesn't take into account the deleted rows.

-For more details, refer to the GitHub issue [#360](https://github.com/yugabyte/yb-voyager/issues/360).
+For more details, refer to GitHub issue [#360](https://github.com/yugabyte/yb-voyager/issues/360).

 {{< /warning >}}